Table of Contents

 Schools, colleges, research institutes and industries have separate categories of experiments that need a laboratory hood.

-Laboratory Hoods for School Experiments
+Laboratory Hoods for Dangerous Experiments in School Labs

 Schools normally follow a syllabi such that lab experiments are relatively safe.
 However, some experiments need to be performed inside a fume hood, especially since young children and relatively untrained students are involved.

-Neutralization reactions
+Neutralization reactions in laboratory hood

 HCl (aq) + NaOH (aq) → NaCl (aq) + H₂O (l)